softlayer/softlayer-python/README.md

 #### Conversion error

-If you're getting a **Conversion error: There was an error converting *file_name.md*"** error, this mean a HTML tag is not closed.
+If you're getting a **Conversion error: There was an error converting *file_name.md*"** message, this means a HTML tag is not closed.
 To fix this, close all HTML tags.

 > Tip: Run `grunt test` to help find the open tag.